Adityakr6519/Solar-irradiance-/README.md

 # Solar-riradiance-
-Predicting radiance using different parameters like temp ,wind ,time .Refer readme for more info
+Predicting radiance using different parameters like temp ,wind ,time .
+I used python and its libraries for the purpose
+Use jpyter notebook to open the .ipynb file